mkht/DSCR_JsonFile/README.md

 ----
 ## ChangeLog
+### 0.2.3
+ + Fixed an issue that Set-TargetResource fails when the parent folder of the `Path` is not exist.

 ### 0.2.2
  + Fix casing miss of the module name
  + Remove unnecessary files in the published package